COGS18/COGS18.github.io/_build/html/_sources/assets/intro/syllabus.md

 ### What should I call you?

-I should call you by your preferred name, with the correct pronunciation.
+I should call you by your name, with the correct pronunciation.
 Please correct me (either in the moment or via email/Campuswire after the fact...however you're most comfortable) if I ever make a mistake.